sgothel/direct_bt/README.md

 *Direct-BT* is C++17 conform and shall upgrade towards C++20 when widely available on all target platforms.

-Some more elaboration on the implementation and its status
+Some elaboration on the implementation details
 > The host-side of HCI, L2CAP etc is usually implemented within the OS, e.g. *Linux/BlueZ* Kernel.
 > These layers communicate with the actual BT controller and the user application, acting as the middleman.
 >
 > *Direct-BT* offers packet types and handler facilities for HCI, L2CAP, SMP, ATT-PDU and GATT (as well to *Linux/BlueZ-Mngr*)
 > to communicate with these universal host-side Bluetooth layers and hence to reach-out to devices.
 >

+### Implementation Status
-> Currently only the master/client mode is supported to work with LE BT devices.
+> LE master/client mode is fully supported to work with LE BT devices.
 >
+> The LE slave/server mode is in progress (peripheral):
+>   - BTRole separation implemented
+>   - Advertising implemented
+>   - GATT Server in progress
+>
-> *LE Secure Connections* and *LE legacy pairing* is supported,
+> *SMP LE Secure Connections* and *LE legacy pairing* is fully supported,
 > exposing BTSecurityLevel and SMPIOCapability setup per connection
 > and providing *automatic security mode negotiation*.
->
-> BLE slave peripheral and GATT server support is underway.
 >
 > BREDR support is planned and prepared for.
 >